 “As for the spirit form, it is part of being a deity.
 As far as I know, we have three states.
 The first is our natural state, what we look like normally.
-Most will look like their most dominate mortal past life.
-Except for those like you Vure, those who learn the skill to alter the natural state.
-You then have the spirit form, in this form your mind focuses on a task at hand and will do everything in your power to complete it.
+Most will look like their most dominant mortal past life.
+Except for those like you, Vure, those who learn the skill to alter the natural state.
+You then have the spirit form; in this form, your mind focuses on a task at hand and will do everything in your power to complete it.
 These forms can be extremely powerful or knowledgeable.
-Then there is the true form, your body alters to reflect your soul and you shall be consumed by power and emotion.
-I have seen a few deities enter this state during combat, it is truly terrifying.”
+Then there is the true form, your body alters to reflect your soul, and you shall be consumed by power and emotion.
+I have seen a few deities enter this state during combat; it is truly terrifying.”

 “Well fuck me, you two must be young!”
 Sylum said in pure shock.

-“There is a god named Ompti, calling him a god may be a little bit insulting to his power as his existence sparked the first universe into being.
+“There is a god named Ompti; calling him a god may be a little bit insulting to his power as his existence sparked the first universe into being.
 However, he is the sole reason life exists.
 We do not know much, but we do know that he created life to evolve.
-We all started out as the simplest of life forms, then through reincarnation after each death we progressed to the next stage of life.
-Cell, virus, amoeba, fish, lizard, mammal, ape, and many more.
+We all started out as the simplest of life forms, then through reincarnation after each death, we progressed to the next stage of life.
+Cell, viruses, amoeba, fish, lizards, mammals, apes, and many more.
 Before typically ending as a human or other humanoid.
-Once we have lived a hundred years as humans or other species of similar tier intelligence, through one life or reincarnation we are re-born as gods.
+Once we have lived a hundred years as humans or other species of similar tier intelligence, through one life or reincarnation, we are re-born as gods.
 While we all do our own thing, we all eventually follow the breadcrumb trail that Ompti has left for us to follow.
-The tasks and challenges getting harder the further we get.”
+The tasks and challenges get harder the further we get.”

 “That is incredible.”
 Vure said softly.

 Sylum did not react; he just stood back, smug.